Bubonic plague: Signs and symptoms

 The best-known symptom of bubonic plague is one or more infected, enlarged, and painful lymph nodes, known as buboes.
-Buboes associated with the bubonic plague are commonly found in the armpits, upper femoral, groin, and neck region.
+Buboes associated with the bubonic plague are commonly found in the armpits, upper femoral area, groin, and neck region.
+These buboes will grow and become more painful over time, often to the point of bursting.
 Symptoms include heavy breathing, continuous vomiting of blood (hematemesis), aching limbs, coughing, and extreme pain caused by the decay or decomposition of the skin while the person is still alive.
 Additional symptoms include extreme fatigue, gastrointestinal problems, spleen inflammation, lenticulae (black dots scattered throughout the body), delirium, coma, organ failure, and death.
 Organ failure is a result of the bacteria infecting organs through the bloodstream.
-Other forms of the disease include septicemic plague and pneumonic plague in which the bacterium reproduces in the person's blood and lungs respectively.
+Other forms of the disease include septicemic plague and pneumonic plague, in which the bacterium reproduces in the person's blood and lungs respectively.